TOMWANGZZ1236/Yana-notes/README.md

 ## Demo

-Here's a look at the application in action📱:
+Here's a look at the application in action📱🗒️:

 ### Login Screen
 <p align="center">